ankkona/Air-Traffic-Passenger-Statistics/README.md

 ## Limitations

-* Dataset does not include **revenue, ticket price, or capacity data**, limiting financial insights.
+* No ticket price or revenue data (so financial analysis is not possible).
-* No demographic or route-level data (origin–destination pairs).
+* No route or city-pair information.
-* YoY analysis for partial years may be less reliable due to missing prior-period data.
+* YoY values may not appear for months where previous-year data is missing.

 ## Expected Business Impact

 * Helps airport management **monitor demand trends** and plan capacity.